panates/doublylinked/README.md

 ##### Parameters

-* @return {*} - Returns value of previous node to the cursor.
+- *Return value :* Returns value of previous node to the cursor.
 If cursor reaches to the head it returns undefined